vernette/ipregion/README.md

 ## Features

 - Checks your IP geolocation using multiple public GeoIP APIs
-- Compares results from both “primary” GeoIP services and popular web services (YouTube, Netflix, Twitch, etc.)
+- Results from both "primary" GeoIP services and popular web services (YouTube, Netflix, Twitch, etc.)
 - Supports both IPv4 and IPv6 (can test separately)
 - SOCKS5 proxy and custom network interface support
 - JSON output for automation and integration